Finding Student Employees and Volunteers

-The Career Services office has an excellent Internship Toolkit to help you create a successful internship experience – visit their website here and click on the “Employers: Welcome Employers” links to see the publication.
+The Career Services office has an excellent Internship Toolkit to help you create a successful internship experience – visit the Career Services website and click on the “Employers: Welcome Employers” links to see the publication.
 You can post internships through Career Services or contact specific academic departments.

 Your organization may be able to partner with a faculty member on a project where students receive academic credit as part of a teaching and learning strategy that integrates meaningful community service with instruction and reflection to enrich the learning experience, teach civic responsibility, and strengthen communities.
 Planning such a partnership will usually take several months.

-Contact the Office of Community Engagement, and we will share the idea with potential faculty partners and set a meeting with interested faculty and the Community Partner to discuss.
+Contact the Office of Public Service and Outreach, and we will share the idea with potential faculty partners and set a meeting with interested faculty and the Community Partner to discuss.
 If it seems feasible, faculty & Community Partner will move forward with establishing learning objectives, curriculum, expectations, etc.).
 You are also welcome to contact faculty directly to explore these opportunities.